TheGreengo/General-Conference-Scraping/README.md

 # General-Conference-Scraping
-Script to scrape basic general conference talk information from churchofchrist.org using Beautiful soup.
+Script to scrape basic general conference talk information from churchofchrist.org using Beautiful Soup.